-We know your first concern is for your child to be healthy and happy, so we offer financial assistance to help you overcome potential obstacles that medical bills may present to getting the care your child needs.
+We know your first concern is to be healthy and happy, so we offer financial assistance to help you overcome potential obstacles that medical bills may present to getting the care you need.

 For questions related to financial assistance, call